Getting Groceries

 Addressing Hunger in Central Indiana: Gaps and Opportunities

 As you’re probably aware from recent news reports, Feeding America recently released its annual Map the Meal Gap report, with statistics on the state of hunger across the nation.
-According to its report, food insecurity (not always knowing where your next meal will ...
+According to its report, food insecurity (not always knowing where your next meal will come ...

 Filling the Gap: Faith-based organizations are an important resource